Mendhak / Code

 The good news is that this workflow is private, because the identifier is the Github Action URL.
 Here is the Rekor log for the above example.

-I believe this is where cosign shines, despite the awkward verification step.
+I believe this is where Cosign shines, despite the awkward verification step.

 Signing Docker images